HOME GENERATORS

 Portable

-outdoors.
+Note that all engine-driven units must be run only outdoors.
 A stationary device always sits outside just like a central a/c.
-A portable one is normally stored elsewhere and connected only when you need to use it.
+A portable one is normally stored elsewhere and rolled out only when you need to use it.
 There are detailed descriptions and reviews of different generators in our SMPS site.
 Here we will just discuss the basics.

 PROS AND CONS OF DIFFERENT TYPES